uPortal-Attic/uportal-app-framework/docs/releasing.md

 * Title the release `x.y.z`, optionally `x.y.z - pithy summary`
 * Add release notes, linking pull requests included in this release, linking the newly released documentation, and especially articulating anything interesting about the upgrade path to this release for frame-based app developers.

+### Updating JIRA issues

+In the `MUMUP` JIRA project, find the last unreleased patch version.
+If the current release is a major or minor update, rename the version accordingly.
+Apply that version as a `Fix Version` to the JIRA tickets resolved since the last release.
+When all tickets have been added, `Release` the version and create the next patch version.

 ### Communicating

 * Announce the release on the [MyUW Developer Group][]